-On June 27, 2010, Ruth Bader Ginsburg's husband, Martin, died of cancer.
+On June 27, 2010, Ginsburg's husband died of cancer.
 She described Martin as her biggest booster and "the only young man I dated who cared that I had a brain."
-Married for 56 years, the relationship between Ruth and Martin was said to differ from the norm: Martin was gregarious, loved to entertain and tell jokes while Ginsburg was serious, soft-spoken and shy.
+Married for 56 years, the relationship between Ginsburg and Martin was said to differ from the norm: Martin was gregarious, loved to entertain and tell jokes while Ginsburg was serious, soft-spoken and shy.

 Martin provided a reason for their successful union: "My wife doesn't give me any advice about cooking and I don't give her any advice about the law."
 A day after her husband's death, she was at work on the Court for the last day of the 2010 term.

-Also in January, Ginsburg appeared at the 2018 Sundance Film Festival to accompany the premiere of the documentary RBG.
+In January 2018 Ginsburg appeared at the Sundance Film Festival to accompany the premiere of the documentary RBG.
 Touching on the #MeToo movement, she recalled an earlier time when she had to put up with the advances of a Cornell University professor.
 She also gave her seal of approval for Kate McKinnon’s sassy portrayal of her on Saturday Night Live, noting, "I would like to say 'Ginsburned' sometimes to my colleagues."

 In April 2018, Ginsburg notched another career milestone by assigning a majority opinion for the first time in her 25 years with the court.
 The ruling for Sessions v.
 Dimaya, which drew attention for conservative Neil Gorsuch's decision to vote with his liberal colleagues, struck down a provision of the Immigration and Nationality Act that allowed the deportation of any foreign national convicted of a "crime of violence."
 Holding seniority among the majority, Ginsburg ultimately assigned the task of penning the opinion to Elena Kagan.